 If you do fear missing a payment, here are a few things to keep in mind:

 Many MCA lenders, when they see a business struggling to make payments, will offer an additional MCA or something called a reverse consolidation.

-Taking out an additional MCA or signing up for a reverse consolidation will only increase your business debt, and worsen your business's financial situation.
+Taking out an additional MCA or signing up for a reverse consolidation will only increase your business debt, expose your most recent customers, and worsen your business's overall financial situation.

 Do Invoke Reconciliation

 If you've talked to your MCA lender, and they won't voluntarily work with you, you may be able to invoke reconciliation.
 Since your MCA payment is based on your business's revenue, if weekly or monthly revenue drops, it's unlikely your business will be able to make the planned payments calculated at the previous, higher revenue rate.
 For this reason, most MCA contracts include a reconciliation or re-adjustment clause.

 This isn’t done out of kindness; it’s done to protect merchant cash advance lenders from being considered illegal or usurious loans.
 This clause typically states that if your business's revenue changes, your MCA lender may have the obligation to adjust or reduce your daily or weekly payment to ensure you're still paying an accurate portion of your receivables.

 If You Miss a Payment, You Are In Default